A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Our Approach

-First, we assume a constant bias affecting sensor measurements and estimate it through an initialization procedure as follows.
-We use the first measurement set $\mathcal{S}$ assuming no motion between the first two \lidar frames, and we additionally estimate an initial orientation by aligning accelerometer measurements to $\mathbf{g}^{\mathcal{O}}$.
+First, we assume a constant bias affecting sensor measurements and estimate it through \tre{the following initialization procedure}.
+We use the first measurement set $\mathcal{S}$ assuming no motion between the first two \lidar frames, \tre{by which we can estimate the biases}, and we additionally estimate an initial orientation by aligning accelerometer measurements to $\mathbf{g}^{\mathcal{O}}$.
 As the initialization is short and in the order of 0.1\,s, we can produce pose estimates from the second frame onwards with no delay.
 We show in \secref{subsec:localization_eval} that even on trajectories longer than 50\,km, we obtain state-of-the-art results compared to approaches that perform online bias estimation.

-Second, to estimate the relative motion using \eqref{eq:rel_changes} with \(\Delta t = t_l - t_{l-1}\) , we apply \eqref{eq:imu_measurement_model} to each measurement in~\(\mathcal{S}\) and average the results to estimate the control inputs~\(\bar{\mathbf{a}}\) and~\(\bar{\boldsymbol{\omega}}\).
+Second, to estimate the relative motion using \eqref{eq:rel_changes} with \(\Delta t = t_l - t_{l-1}\), \tres{we estimate the control inputs~\(\bar{\mathbf{a}}\) and~\(\bar{\boldsymbol{\omega}}\) by computing the mean of the measurements in~\(\mathcal{S}\) while accounting for the bias and gravity terms in~\eqref{eq:imu_measurement_model}}.
 This also reduces the effect of sensor measurement noise $\boldsymbol{\eta}$ by a factor proportional to the number of IMU measurements.
 This follows observations made by Bloesch~\etalcite{bloesch2017ijrr}, who reported no loss in performance in their visual-inertial system by averaging IMU measurements between camera frames.
 We also show in \secref{subsec:ablation} that averaging the set $\mathcal{S}$ leads to no loss in performance, and in some cases is better than integrating measurements independently.